 - Fingal holds an annual indigenous surfing competition

 - Fingal Head was created by lava flow from the extinct Tweed Volcano

 Accommodation is everywhere on the NSW North Coast as people come from everywhere for a holiday.

 We stayed at the Mantra on Salt Beach, Kingscliff which is located nicely between Byron Bay and the Gold Coast and we couldn’t recommend it highly enough, it was very private, and we had our own plunge pool too.

 No wonder the NSW State of Origin side books it out.

 Booking outside school holidays will save you quite a bit of money, but none the less you’ll have a great time whenever you stay at the Mantra.

 Where is Fingal Head on The NSW North Coast

 Fingal Head is right on the border of the New South Wales and Queensland just north of Kingscliffe in New South Wales and south of Coolangatta in Queensland’s Gold Coast.

-If you’re on the North Coast of New South Wales you should definitely take half a day or more and get up and around Fingal Head, you won’t be disappointed.
+If you’re on the North Coast of New South Wales, you should take half a day or more and get up, and around Fingal Head, you won’t be disappointed.